rust-lang/book/src/ch19-01-unsafe-rust.md

 use unsafe code incorrectly, problems can occur due to memory unsafety, such as null pointer dereferencing.

-Because many other languages are inherently usafe, using Rust to call their code and functions can break the runtime safety that Rust guarantees.
+Because many other languages are inherently unsafe, using Rust to call their code and functions can break the runtime safety that Rust guarantees.
 For example, if you were to use an external C library like the Windows API, you would need to tell Rust that all the functions from that library are unsafe.